2019 Science Courage Award

 “I have heard it said before that SAGE Publishing is known for being ‘fiercely independent,’ and I’m proud to say that this is absolutely true!” commented Ms. McCune.
 “This independence also allows us to remain mission-driven for the long-term.
 As a result, the most talented people in the world of publishing come to us as employees, authors, editors, and society and library partners.”

-Sara Miller McCune is the founder and executive chairman of SAGE Publishing, with subsidiary companies and sales offices in Los Angeles, Washington D.C., London, India, East Asia, Melbourne and Latin America.
+SAGE Publishing has subsidiary companies and sales offices in Los Angeles, Washington D.C., London, India, East Asia, Melbourne and Latin America.
 McCune remains actively involved in the company’s ongoing expansion and development.
 She is also co-founder and president of the McCune Foundation, based in Ventura, CA.

 McCune, a graduate of Queens College, is the recipient of honorary doctorates from Queens College, University of Sussex, University of Bath, and California State University Channel Islands.
 She is a recipient of the prestigious London Book Fair Lifetime Achievement Award.